Wyntoon: Phoebe Hearst's castle

 Maybeck designed a dining hall much like the living room, with Gothic stone walls and high peaked roof, and two opposing fireplaces, but its Gothic tables were unusually placed against the walls leaving the center area open.
 Benches were provided for diners to sit.
 The kitchen wing, 40 by 40 ft, adjoined the dining room, connected through a wide butler's hall.
 Staff were provided rooms in the kitchen wing.
 Its foundation of cut stone reached to the top of the ground floor; the second story's wall was of rubble stone.
 The roof was topped by light gray slate.
 Initial critical reactions to the kitchen wing's exterior appearance led Hearst to surround it with shrubbery.

 Phoebe Hearst also built other structures including The Gables—a storybook dwelling for overflow guests—and a "Honeymoon Cottage".
 The castle was habitable in 1902, completely finished in 1904.
 It was featured in American Homes and Gardens in 1906, a three-page spread; the same space given the house in Architectural Review in 1904.
 The writer in Architectural Review criticized the quaint wooden carvings which gave the impression of "pastry and perfume", but praised the most important aspects of the structure:

 Hearst summered at Wyntoon and raised her son's children there when he was not watching them.
-William Randolph Hearst and his wife Millicent produced five sons from 1904 to 1915—each one spent summer months at Wyntoon with grandmother.
+William Randolph Hearst and his wife Millicent produced five sons from 1904 to 1915—each one spent summer months at Wyntoon with their grandmother.
 The boys' father sent instructions about their upbringing, writing after the eldest boy George Randolph Hearst was nearly washed down the McCloud, that the boys needed "a severe warning about the river".
 Hearst occasionally entertained her society friends and acquaintances at Wyntoon, bringing selected guests up north from the Panama–Pacific International Exposition of 1915.
 At her death in 1919, she willed Wyntoon to her niece Anne Apperson Flint, along with a Cadillac car and $250,000.

 Flint moved in with her husband, Joseph Marshall Flint, M.D, a former Yale professor of surgery.
 During this time, architect Julia Morgan designed four structures which were built at Wyntoon: a superintendent's residence and a separate servant's quarters in 1924, and in 1925, a stables building holding a caretaker's house erected near a "Swiss Chalet" which was built for higher-status domestic staff.